willmino/Pewlett-Hackard-Analysis/README.md

 ## Analysis

-To construct the database we first created tables using SQL statments such as below:
+To construct the database we first created tables using SQL queries such as below:

 `CREATE TABLE dept_emp (`